This set of Data Structures & Algorithms Multiple Choice Questions & Answers (MCQs) focuses on “Binary Tree Operations”.

 Explanation: The average depth of a binary tree is given as O(√N).
 In case of a binary search tree, it is O(log N).

-11. How many orders of traversal can be applied to a binary tree?
+11. How many orders of traversal are applicable to a binary tree (In General)?

 Explanation: The three orders of traversal that can be applied to a binary tree are in-order, pre-order and post order traversal.